sarisabban/SinfNet/README.md

 <p align="center">Nematodes:</p>

-<sub>*Either detection of generic nematodes for biomass calculation or classifies nematodes according to feeding habits*</sub>
+<sub>*Either classifies nematodes according to trophic level (CNN), or detects generic nematodes (Object Detection), or detects nematodes pixel wise (Semantic Segmentation) for biomass calculation*</sub>

 ## Available datasets and trained weight files
 All datasets used are available here for download, along with their neural network weights for detection/classification.